Anjithajm/Hybrid-z/README.md

 ###  Spectroscopic Redshift Column
 - **Column Name:** As specified via the `--z_column` argument (e.g., `Zspec`)
 - **Data Type:** Float
-- **Description:** Spectroscopic redshift value for each source, used as the ground truth for training and validation.
+- **Description:** Spectroscopic redshift value for each source, used as the ground truth for training, validation, and testing.

 ###  Additional Columns *(Optional)*
 - **Column Names:** As specified via the `--additional_columns` argument